REX 6000

 Third-party software ("add-ins") include games, painting programs, spreadsheets and replacements or improvements of the pre-installed software.
-Most third-party software has been developed in spare time by interested users using customized versions of the Z88DK compiler or the Small Device C Compiler (SDCC).
+Most third-party software was developed by users with customized versions of the Z88DK compiler or the Small Device C Compiler (SDCC).

 The earliest release of the REX 6000 had 1 MB of flash memory, while later releases doubled this to 2 MB.
 (Earlier REXes stored user data in RAM with the operating system in ROM.)
 The REX has 32 KB of RAM, but only 12 KB is available for application developers.
 It uses a 4.3 MHz Toshiba microprocessor compatible to the Zilog Z80, has a 240 × 120 pixel monochrome LCD, and is capable of providing beep sounds to deliver alarms and reminders.
 The REX 6000 is powered by two button-type CR2016 lithium cells.

 Around 2002 Intel acquired Xircom and subsequently discontinued this product line.